scottfully/med-hack-hackathon-2025/README.md

-# med-hack Hackathon 2025 - Team SummerX
+# Med-Hack Hackathon 2025 - Team SummerX

+The AI Generated Discharge Management Plan Infographic is an innovative solution designed to improve patient comprehension of their post-hospitalisation or treatment care.
+By converting traditional discharge summaries into easy-to-understand infographics, this system ensures patients can effectively follow medical instructions, reducing readmission rates and improving overall health outcomes.
+The system will deliver infographics via text, email, and print format, as well as offer the ability to share results with the patient’s GP.

-Installation:
+# Installation:

 Create an .env file with:
 OPENAI_API_KEY = 'YOUR_KEY'